Gordi42/sweepexp/docs/source/index.rst

       How to install.

-   .. grid-item-card::  Getting Started
+   .. grid-item-card::  Usage
-      :link: getting_started
+      :link: usage
       :link-type: doc

-      A quick introduction to the package.

-   .. grid-item-card::  Gallery
-      :link: auto_examples/index
-      :link-type: doc

-      A collection of examples demonstrating the usage of SweepExp.
+      How to use.

    .. grid-item-card::  API
       :link: package_api